willscottuk/byos_laravel/README.md

 [![tests](https://github.com/usetrmnl/byos_laravel/actions/workflows/test.yml/badge.svg)](https://github.com/usetrmnl/byos_laravel/actions/workflows/test.yml)

-Laravel Trmnl Server is a self-hostable implementation of a TRMNL server, built with Laravel.
+TRMNL BYOS Laravel is a self-hostable implementation of a TRMNL server, built with Laravel.
-It enables you to manage TRMNL devices, generate screens dynamically, and can act as a proxy for the TRMNL API (native plugin system).
+It enables you to manage TRMNL devices, generate screens dynamically, and can act as a proxy for the native cloud service (native plugins, receipts).
 Inspired by [usetrmnl/byos_sinatra](https://github.com/usetrmnl/byos_sinatra).

 If you are looking for a Laravel package designed to streamline the development of both public and private TRMNL plugins, check out [bnussbau/trmnl-laravel](https://github.com/bnussbau/laravel-trmnl).